-1. Use the File Storage Locations drop-down list and select what to store your apps and themes to: Network File Storage or a Controller (see next figure).
+1 Use the File Storage Locations drop-down list and select what to store your apps and themes to.
 After you select the storage device, click Update to transfer the apps or themes to the new location.

-2. Click Set.
+2 Click Set.